storyprotocol/documentation/docs/Smart Contract Reference/beta-modules/licensing/licensingmodulesol.md

 function isPolicyIdSetForIp(bool isInherited, address ipId, uint256 policyId) external view returns (bool)
 ```

-True if the given policy attached to the given IP is inherited from a parent IP.
+Returns true if the given policy attached to the given IP is inherited from a parent IP.

 #### Parameters